srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 The configuration has the following modifications from the original example:

     - Set the clock source of the USRP to ``external``.
     - Set the ARFCN of the cell to ``627340``.
-This ensures the gNB is broadcasting in a free area of spectrum with a BW of 20 MHz.
+This ensured the gNB was broadcasting in a free area of spectrum with a BW of 20 MHz in our location.
     - The PLMN is changed to ``90170``.
-Using the OnePlus 8t, we have found that the PLMN of the cell must be different to the PLMN of the ISIM.
-By forcing a roaming scenario the phone is able to see the network, without doing this it will not work.
+Using the OnePlus 8t, we have found that by forcing a roaming scenario, the phone sees the network and attaches more reliably.
+A roaming scenario is forced by setting different PLMNs in the cell and the ISIM in the phone.

 The above modifications are specific to the set-up being used here.
 It is recommended to adjust the ARFCN to your local set-up so that you are transmitting in a free area of spectrum.